Comox language: Status

-A community accord was signed in 2003 between Sliammon First Nation and the municipality of Powell River.
-The municipality of Powell River has started to place the traditional Sliammon names in addition to the settler names on signs found throughout the district.

-A Sliammon iPhone app was released in March 2012.
-An online dictionary, phrasebook, and language learning portal is available at First Voices.
-In addition to the First Voices site, there are ʔayʔajuθəm dictionaries from Sliammon and Homalco, CD's containing ʔayʔajuθəm and children's books containing The ʔayʔajuθəm language are available throughout Powell River, Campbell River, and Cortes Island.

 Dialects

 It has two main dialects, Island Comox, associated with the K'ómoks First Nation, and Mainland Comox.
 Whereas there Comox speaks (Vancouver Island) Island dialect, the Sliammon, Klahoose, and Homalco peoples speak ʔayʔajuθəm, which is referred to by some as "Mainland Comox dialect".
 As of 2012, the Island Comox dialect has no remaining speakers.

 Phonology

 Consonants

 The consonants of Comox are depicted below in IPA and in orthography where it differs from IPA.